 The eagerness to meet foreigners shouldn’t come as a surprise given Iran’s difficult relations with other countries.
 Most Iranians are really ashamed of this situation.
 They also might have a lack of good information.
 Officially illegal satellite TV is common but people are eager to hear opinions from personal experience and to share theirs.
 I met one old guy who said something accusative about Britain’s role in the war in Afghanistan and one who gently insisted that America and Israel were the ‘terrorists’.
 There was also a strange but pleasant fellow who waylaid me in the bazaar and launched into fervent questioning about Scotland’s relationship to the IRA, my opinion of America’s apparent support for a two state solution in Palestine and such like, without so much as breath.
 I was glad that Scotland (somewhat erroneously) was not tarred with the same brush as England, which is not greatly esteemed, being America’s lap dog and all.
 Hardly anyone else was openly critical of the west, but they were plenty critical of their own government.
 Iran is a heavily propagandized country and no doubt many people, mainly the less educated, hold anti-western opinions which they would be too polite to voice, or cannot voice, not that I would be one to suppose error.
 There are the religious police who occasionally drag tourists off to the station for a few hours, blindfolded, in case they are spies.
 Give a teenager a badge… However, the vast majority of those I encountered admired western freedoms and with their rather fanciful utopian ideas of western life would jump at the chance to live there.
 Apart from the economic problems, life in Iran is just boring.
 The most commonly expressed cry of dissent was that there are no discos, secondly that there is no democracy.
 The no discos thing represents a real and deep resentment of abrogation of many cultural liberties we take for granted such as mixed-sex public dancing, which is illegal, period, as is pre-marital sex and, of course, consumption of alcohol (with some exception for Christians and smuggled booze moderately available).
 Our misconceptions were best summed up for me by a Lonely Planet author who recounted running into a massive “down with America” demo in 1984 and being invited to join in!
 The young protestors later took him for tea and explained that protesting was the most entertaining thing they had to do.

 Personally, I don’t think western democracy and Iranian democracy are so different.
 In the west corporate power calls the shots and if things don’t go accordingly on election day, it appears quite possible to fix that up nowadays, as in Bush victory number two.
 Analogously, Iran is really run by an Islamic theocratic elite and if they don’t like the kiss count, they can fabricate results with rather more ease and with a lot less hypocrisy, as in Ahmadinejad victory number two.
 Things have to get very bad indeed in Iran for this to be necessary as the democratic mechanisms are so massively rigged.
 It saves a lot of money on political advertising and lobbying to just directly appoint tons of important officials.
 This is accomplished by the guardian council, a lovely bunch of guys headed by Supreme Leader Ayatollah Khamenei since 1989 when the ‘father’ of the revolution Ayatollah Khomeini (he of the bushy eyebrows) went to paradise.
 I think I thought they were the same guy.
 Iranians know the difference because their images appear together everywhere, always photoshopped side by side.
 Khamenei is widely considered illegitimate, according to my sources, even from a theological perspective, so his image has to be constantly associated with the irreproachable Khomeini, who is now designated an honourable Iman (like saint) rather than simply a dead Ayatollah.
 I don’t think I found a town that didn’t have its main square renamed Imam Khomeini.
-He must be happy in heaven; he was a power hungry bastard.
+He must be happy in heaven.

 Iran has been through a lot of shit, with a war torn history on a par with old Europe, or pretty much everywhere, I suppose.
 Alexander the Great, the Mongols, Ottoman Turks, British Petroleum; all of them did a number on the country.
 During the eight year Iran-Iraq war, started by Saddam Hussein in a move similar to the one he pulled in Kuwait ten years later, around half a million were lost on each side while America sold arms to both.
 Every town you visit still has billboards of the “martyrs” from that old disaster, often with Khomeini’s face in the vicinity.
 He loved his martyrs, like the teenagers who volounteered to clear landmines by walking on them.
 You can read his brilliant quotes like: “every school with a martyr experiences no captivity”.
 Propaganda is often conveniently bilingual in Iran but I think they don’t realise it would be better if westerners didn’t read this stuff.
 There are lots of quotes from the Koran on display in bigger cities.
 You just can’t get enough, I guess.
 Most seemed too critical or micro-managerial of people’s lives to me, but maybe I should actually peruse the Koran some more.
 The Koran came straight off the top of Mohammad’s head, apparently, as he channeled God, and was faithfully recorded and memorized right away, unlike the contentiously sourced texts of the New Testament.
 This could be good, or could be bad.
 It all depends on Mohammad.
 He certainly didn’t mince his words.
 I preferred the more easily positive quotes of Zarathustra that I saw in the Zoroastrian temple in Yazd where the sacred flame (which you can also see) has reputedly been burning for 1,500 years.
 The ancient Persian Empire was entirely Zoroastrian in 500BC.
 The ideas behind this, the world’s oldest monotheistic religion, sounded more like some of the simple sayings of Jesus, which are easily digested.
 Like Christianity, there is dualism between good and evil that is ultimately resolved by the supremacy of the supreme being (Ahura Mazda).
 My body-building friend bought me a winged Zoroastrian symbol of the immortal spirit to hang around my neck.
 I like it.
 If I am going to get into this monotheistic stuff, I might as well go for the original.